Through The Fibro Fog

 For the fruit filling

-• 5 apples cored and chopped
+• 5 apples red and green apples, cored and diced

 • 2 tablespoon honey